 Which account offers a 5% interest rate?

-Both Netspend and Blue Federal Credit Union offer an APY of 5%.
+With rising interest rates, several institutions offer an APY of 5%: UFB Direct, Netspend, and Blue Federal Credit Union to name a few.
 However, this is not the highest rate on offer, and many others offer even higher rates.

 What is the highest interest rate?